khakhalin/notes/00_books.md

 * Bayesian Statistics: Statistical Rethinking, by Richard McElreath
 * Artificial Intelligence: A Modern Approach, by Russel and Norvig. ([site](http://aima.cs.berkeley.edu/), but no online)
 * [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) by Michael Nielsen
+* Probability and Stochastic Processes: With a View Toward Applications by Leo Breiman

 Coding problems
 * https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/